Ceyron/Ceyron/README.md

 ### Hi, I'm Felix 👋

-Ever since my Bachelor education started I have been passionate about higher (applied) mathematics, numerics and physical modelling.
-You can find all of this in the field of Simulation 🌊 as well as in Machine Learning 🤖.
-I am interested in the intersection of the two.
-This new interdisciplinary field is also sometimes called Scientific Machine Learning. 🎓 I am a PhD student in the group of [Prof. Thuerey](https://ge.in.tum.de/) at TU Munich, funded by the [Munich Center of Machine Learning (MCML)](https://mcml.ai/).
+I am Phd student in physics-based deep learning in the group of [Prof. Thuerey](https://ge.in.tum.de/) at Technical University of Munich, funded by the [Munich Center of Machine Learning (MCML)](https://mcml.ai/).
+My interests are differentiable numerical simulators, machine learning, automatic differentiation, and optimization theory.

 👉 Check out [my website](https://fkoehler.site).

-📺 On my YouTube channel I create in-depth explanatory videos on [Machine Learning & Simulation](https://www.youtube.com/channel/UCh0P7KwJhuQ4vrzc3IRuw4Q).
+📺 On my YouTube channel, I create in-depth explanatory videos on [Machine Learning & Simulation](https://www.youtube.com/channel/UCh0P7KwJhuQ4vrzc3IRuw4Q).

 🧑‍💻 I love coding in **Python**, **Julia** and **C++**.
 Some technologies I like to use: